-Carol Dweck, a behavioral psychologist at Stanford, has written a well know book called “Mindset”.
+Carol Dweck, a behavioral psychologist at Stanford, has written a well known book called “Mindset”.
 In the book, she identifies two different mindsets that exist within all of us to varying degrees; the growth mindset and the fixed mindset.
-The reason this is important is because regardless of your beliefs on talent, we can prove all skill and ability exists within the neural pathways of our brain.
+The reason this is important is that regardless of your beliefs on talent, we can prove all skill and ability exists within the neural pathways of our brain.
 So, if we develop “fixed mindset” behaviors we are in essence stunting the development of any deeper neural connections, thereby road blocking our improvement and allowing any self-fulfilling prophesies we might have about IQ or talent being inherited to come to fruition.

 I have been lucky enough to correspond with an educator from Australia, Lorraine Davies of “Mindset Mastery” who has tried valiantly to deepen my understanding and get me to see the glaring defects within my own thinking.
 It’s been quite a journey for me to analyze my own fixed mindset traits, and attempt to correct them, so I can hopefully teach better habits to my own athletes.

 The initial reason this grabbed me was the undeniable effect Ms. Dweck’s mindset studies had on performance.
-People displaying growth mindset traits worked harder, learned better, and improved faster that those displaying fixed traits.
+People displaying growth mindset traits worked harder, learned better, and improved faster than those displaying fixed traits.
 Maybe we all can intellectually understand this, but it becomes much more difficult to see examples of people consistently living it, especially as we become convinced of our own status and knowledge.
 An easy pitfall for coaches and educators of all levels.
 The equivalent for an athlete would be someone convinced of their superiority, or talent, or simply worried about perception.
-Which is probably more common a problem of athletes attempting to learn a skill while desperately wanting the acceptance of the group.
+This is probably more common a problem of athletes attempting to learn a skill while desperately wanting the acceptance of the group.

 I think sharing our knowledge of volleyball to each other is really important, but I’m not sure it means much if we don’t embrace this topic first.